Milton Wolff: World War II

 In 1940, Wolff volunteered for the British Special Operations Executive, and arranged arms for the European resistance organizations.
-After the United States' entry into World War II, Wolff volunteered for the infantry in June 1942.
+After the United States' entry into World War II, Wolff volunteered for the U.S. Army infantry in June 1942.

-He saw action at the end of 1943 in Burma.
-There, General "Wild Bill" Donovan met him and assigned him to the O.S.S. to work with anti-fascist partisans in occupied Italy.
+He saw action at the end of 1943 in Burma, where he earned a field commission as a lieutenant.
+There, General "Wild Bill" Donovan met him and assigned him to the OSS to work with anti-fascist partisans in occupied Italy.

+In 1945, Wolff was one of 16 Army officers and enlisted men singled out as alleged Communists by the House Committee on Military Affairs.
+General Donovan came to their defense, citing their loyalty and effectiveness.

 Later life

 Wolff appeared before the House Un-American Activities Committee to defend VALB (Veterans of the Abraham Lincoln Brigade) from being banned as a Communist front organization.
 His explanation for his actions owed to his ancestry: "I am Jewish, and knowing that as a Jew we are the first to suffer when fascism does come, I went to Spain to fight against it."